flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

 :control startChan:

-   For multichannel srcBuf, which channel should be processed.
+   For multichannel srcBuf, the starting channel to analyse.

 :control numChans:

-   For multichannel srcBuf, how many channels should be summed.
+   For multichannel srcBuf, the number of channels to analyse.

 :control features: